Skip to main content

 1. Quick actions (center): The Studio IDE surfaces quick actions at the top of the panel to help you get started with common tasks, like generating documentation, semantic models, tests, and metrics.
 When selected, the text field is pre-filled with a prompt for the selected action.
 These quick actions may evolve over time as new capabilities are added.

-4. Text input field (bottom right): Type your prompt in the text field to describe what you want to build or change.
+4. Text input field (bottom left): Type your prompt in the text field to describe what you want to build or change.
 Type @ to select a model as context.
 This scopes the agent's changes to that resource.

 6. Stop or Enter (bottom right): Press Enter to submit your prompt.
 Press Stop to stop the current session and agent processing.
 You cannot undo this action.